|Birth: ||Nov. 29, 1865|

 New Jersey, USA

-Lou's aunts, uncle and maternal grandmother helped her widowed father, who never remarried, to raise the children.
+Lou's aunts, uncle and maternal grandmother helped her widowed father, who never remarried, to raise the Campbell children.
 As a teenager, Lou became a Methodist (which was her mother's heritage) and joined the Greene Street Church in Trenton.
 Rev. Hanlon of that church officiated at her marriage to James E. Pierson on 23 Aug.
 1893 in Trenton.

 On 17 Dec.
-1912, Lou married Otto Von Steeg, a German-born bricklayer.
+1912, Lou remarried to Otto Von Steeg, a German-born bricklayer.
 The following year, as her father's estate in Trenton was liquidated, she was able to purchase a home and store at the corner of Railroad and North Greenwood aves., Hopewell.
 She bought this property, now "Rose and Chubby's" restaurant, from the Cook family on 16 Oct.
 1913.
 Lou then brought her children all home with her.

 She and her second husband separated a few years later, but were never divorced.
 Thus she kept the name Von Steeg until her death in 1944.
 In her later years, she lived with her daughter Jeannette (Pierson) Hall and family on Centre Street in Hopewell.